Five practices for conducting successful remote/digital workshops

-While it’s prudent in the current climate to consider postponing such events, most of our clients are keen to find ways to make sure these important events and conversations in the strategy calendar are able to proceed, and soon.
+Most of our clients are keen to find ways to make sure these important events and conversations in the strategy calendar are able to proceed, and soon.

 The current COVID-19 situation is first and foremost a health concern.
 We must keep our people and workplaces safe and reduce the risk to our families and communities.
 The secondary challenge is keeping the wheels of our economy and businesses turning.
 Decisions still need to be made, strategies and plans developed, and we still have to bring together groups for powerful, meaningful collaboration if we are to continue to deliver as best we can through turbulent times.